Donald O'Connor: Singin' in the Rain

-That film featured his widely known rendition of "Make 'Em Laugh", which he choreographed with help from the assistant dance directors and his brother.
-O'Connor's unassuming yet extreme athleticism is on full display, with the number featuring dozens of jumps, pratfalls, and two backflips launched by running halfway up a wall.
+That film featured his widely known rendition of "Make 'Em Laugh," which he choreographed with help from the assistant dance directors and his brother.
+The number featured dozens of jumps, pratfalls, and two backflips launched by running halfway up a wall.

 "The scene was building to such a crescendo, I thought I'd actually have to kill myself," said O'Connor.
-He maintained he was forced to go to the hospital during the film's production due to injuries and exhaustion.

-His electric performance stood out, even alongside the matchless Gene Kelly, and earned him the 1953 Golden Globe Award for Best Performance by an Actor in a Comedy or Musical.
+He acted alongside Gene Kelly, and earned the 1953 Golden Globe Award for Best Performance by an Actor in a Comedy or Musical.

 O'Connor went back to Universal for Francis Goes to West Point (1952) then returned to MGM for I Love Melvin (1953) a musical with Debbie Reynolds.

 He began appearing regularly on television.
 One review in 1952 called him "1952's new star.
 Movie bred, he has the versatility of a Jimmy Durante and the effervescence of youth.
 He can dance, he can sing, he can act, and he can spout humor, but not yet with the finesse of a veteran."

 He supported Ethel Merman in Call Me Madam (1953) at 20th Century Fox, later saying the film contained his best dancing.

-After Francis Covers the Big Town (1953), Universal put O'Connor in a musical in colour, Walking My Baby Back Home (1953) with Janet Leigh.

-He did Francis Joins the WACS (1954) then played Tim Donahue in the 20th Century Fox all-star musical There's No Business Like Show Business (1954), which featured Irving Berlin's music and also starred with Ethel Merman, Marilyn Monroe (O'Connor's on screen love interest), Dan Dailey, Mitzi Gaynor and Johnnie Ray.
+He co-starred in another Fox musical, There's No Business Like Show Business (1954), which featured Irving Berlin's music and also starred with Ethel Merman, Marilyn Monroe (O'Connor's on screen love interest), Dan Dailey, Mitzi Gaynor, and Johnnie Ray.

-He was meant to play Bing Crosby's partner in White Christmas (1954).
-O'Connor was unavailable because he contracted an illness transmitted by the mule and was replaced in the film by Danny Kaye.
+After Francis Covers the Big Town (1953), Universal put O'Connor in a musical in color, Walking My Baby Back Home (1953) with Janet Leigh.

 O'Connor's industry and public recognition reached a peak in 1954, when he was asked to emcee that year's Academy Awards ceremony.